laksmiariyani9/Python-Introduction/README.md

     - Mutable: You can add, remove, or modify key-value pairs in a dictionary after it is created.
     - Unique Keys: Keys in a dictionary must be unique.
 If you try to add a duplicate key, it will overwrite the existing value associated with that key.

+- NoneType
+  - In Python, NoneType is a data type that has only one value: None.
+It represents the absence of a value or a null value.
+None is commonly used to indicate that a variable or an expression doesn't have a meaningful value or hasn't been assigned a value yet.
+  - Here's an example of how None is used:
+    - my_variable = None
+      - In this example, my_variable is assigned the value None, indicating that it doesn't currently have a meaningful value.
+  - None is often used in conditional statements to check whether a variable has been assigned a value or not.
+For example:
+    - CODE
+      - In this example, the calculate_something() function returns None if it encounters an error or if the result is not available.
+The code checks whether the result is None before proceeding with further processing.
+  - It's important to note that None is not the same as False, 0, an empty string '', or an empty list [].
+Those values represent specific values (false, zero, empty string, empty list) whereas None represents the absence of any value.

 ## PYTHON LOOPS
   - In Python, a loop is a programming construct that allows you to execute a block of code repeatedly.
 There are two main types of loops in Python: for loops and while loops.